 More specifically, my research focuses on three main topics:

-the measurement of racial prejudice and the role of orientations toward other racial groups in political behavior
+The measurement of racial prejudice and the role of orientations toward racial out-groups in political behavior

 The differential impact of emotions, subjective perceptions, and core value orientations on polarization